Argentina’s government is wooing entrepreneurs with a new law

 Decades of peaks and valleys

-Argentina’s startup story begins in the 1990s when after facing years of high inflation, the government launched new initiatives to reopen the country.
-This period of time coincided with the ‘90s Dot Com Bubble, and Buenos Aires became a launching pad for some of the most successful entrepreneurs in the country’s history.
+Argentina’s startup story begins in the 1990s when, after facing years of high inflation, the government launched new initiatives to reopen the country.
+This period of time coincided with the 1990s’ dot-com bubble, and Buenos Aires became a launching pad for some of the most successful entrepreneurs in the country’s history.

-During this time, it’s estimated that 70% of the venture capital available in Latin America was concentrated in Buenos Aires.
-It was also during this time that the country’s first major Internet companies got their start.
+During this time, it’s estimated that 70 percent of the venture capital available in Latin America was concentrated in Buenos Aires.
+It was also during this time that the country’s first major internet companies got their start.

 A group of Argentine entrepreneurs founded MercadoLibre, Latin America’s equivalent of eBay, which launched its IPO in 2007, as well as OfficeNet, which was acquired by Staples in 2004.
 For many years to come, these companies gave aspiring entrepreneurs hope in a country where climbing the corporate ladder was often seen as the only way to advance or succeed.

-A few tech companies, like OLX, Argentina’s answer to Craigslist, and now publicly-traded outsourcing giant, Globant, were remarkably successful during the 2000s.
+A few tech companies, like OLX, Argentina’s answer to Craigslist, and now publicly traded outsourcing giant Globant, were remarkably successful during the 2000s.
 However, in recent years, the growth of Argentina’s startup ecosystem has been somewhat stagnant and laced with far too many obstacles for today’s entrepreneurs to truly succeed.

-It was during this time (in 2013) that neighboring Chile passed a similar “Law of Businesses in One Day,” which allowed Chilean entrepreneurs to start a business in just one day and complete all of the necessary paperwork and registration requirements online.
+It was during this time (in 2013) that neighboring Chile passed a similar “Law of Businesses in One Day,” which allowed Chilean entrepreneurs to start a business in just one day and complete all the necessary paperwork and registration requirements online.
 The Chilean Association of Entrepreneurs (Asech) helped pass the law just before the entirely government-funded initiative, Start-Up Chile, emerged to revitalize the country’s position as a global, innovative leader.

 The program has since become one of the most successful acceleration programs the global startup community has ever seen.
 The Chilean startup ecosystem exploded and Santiago was even dubbed “Chilecon Valley.”

-Start-Up Chile has helped over 3,000 entrepreneurs to date and over 30% of the startups that have been through the program have went on to raise additional capital.
+Start-Up Chile has helped more than 3,000 entrepreneurs to date, and more than 30 percent of the startups that have been through the program have gone on to raise additional capital.
 CORFO is another Chilean governmental initiative that invested heavily in innovation and entrepreneurship in the country early on and became a key player in transforming Chile into a global innovation and entrepreneurial hub.

 For Argentina’s startup community, and organizations like ASEA and ARCAP, Chile has been a prime example of what is possible when entrepreneurs have the backing and support of the government.
 This is why the passing of the Entrepreneurs’ Law comes at such a crucial time.
 Argentine innovators have always stood out in the region, but with this new law, the country’s entrepreneurs can finally go beyond being just a regional success story and take a momentous leap forward as a leader in technology and innovation in the world.

-For the last few years, emerging markets have been drawing inspiration for their entrepreneurial laws from a

-nother program that has been widely credited as a prime model of successful government intervention in venture capital called Yozma.
+For the last few years, emerging markets have been drawing inspiration for their entrepreneurial laws from another program that has been widely credited as a prime model of successful government intervention in venture capital: Yozma.

 In 1993, the Israeli government created Yozma, a $100 million fund of funds, that spawned 10 venture capital funds in just three years.
 The program had three key features that contributed to its success.
-It supported many small funds, it did not try to select winners, and lastly, it helped foster relationships between Israeli and international venture capitalists.
+It supported many small funds, it did not try to select winners and, lastly, it helped foster relationships between Israeli and international venture capitalists.

-In Mexico, INADEM and NAFIN teamed up to replicate the Yozma model as spreading money across as many funds as possible has its advantages.
+In Mexico, INADEM and NAFIN teamed up to replicate the Yozma model, as spreading money across as many funds as possible has its advantages.
 For one, the number of companies funded by venture capital is what matters in job creation and GDP growth, rather than the actual amount invested in each company.
 More venture capital flowing means more investors are provided with the opportunity to learn the trade.

-The new Entrepreneurs’ Law in Argentina consists of a number of measures aimed at increasing entrepreneurial and investment activity in the country by improving the ease of doing business, providing new channels of financing, and perhaps most importantly, providing attractive new tax breaks and incentives for those interested in investing in Argentine startups and venture capital funds.
+The new Entrepreneurs’ Law in Argentina consists of a number of measures aimed at increasing entrepreneurial and investment activity in the country by improving the ease of doing business, providing new channels of financing and, perhaps most importantly, providing attractive new tax breaks and incentives for those interested in investing in Argentine startups and venture capital funds.

 Here’s an overview of how each of these measures will play a significant role in launching the next wave of startups “Made in Argentina.”